GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The manager's function is not to make people work, but to make it possible for people to work.
+Documentation is a love letter that you write to your future self.

-~ Tom DeMarco
+~ Damian Conway
 <pre>

 </pre>